Tucker tensor factor models: matricization and mode-wise PCA estimation: Simulation

-b) PmoPCA.
-Althoght it is an intermediate estimator for building the IPmoPCA estimation and of lower theoretical convergence rate, it has proved theory guarantee in Theorems 6 \& 7 and faster speed practically.

-We compare their performance in terms of estimation errors of three aspects, estimated loading matrices, signal parts, and factor numbers.
-We also report the computation time.
-Note that, the moPCA estimators are used as projected matrices and initial estimators for PmoPCA and IPmoPCA respectively.
+In this section, we compare the performance of {five} methods including moPCA, PmoPCA, IPmoPCA, iTIPUP and {PROJ, where PROJ is proposed by \citet{ChenLam2024AOS-rank}, which is an iterative projection estimation based on a pre-averaging initial estimator, and the projection is on the direction aligning to the strongest estimated factor}.
+The estimation errors of loading matrices, signal parts, and factor numbers estimators, as well as the computation time, are reported.
+Note that, the moPCA estimators are used as projected matrices and initial estimators for PmoPCA and IPmoPCA, respectively.

-\subsection{Simulation Settings}
+\subsection{Simulation settings}